Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 He didn’t want to deal with it.
 He was going to have a *long* talk with the counselor after this was done.

-“...If all it wants is to survive, why help us?” he asked, veering away from the subject of Ava’s digital double’s horrific fate.
-“It must be taking some big risks by fighting Big Hotel.”
+"...If all it wants is to survive, why help us?" he asked, veering away from the subject of Ava’s digital double’s horrific fate.
+"It must be taking some big risks by fighting Big Hotel."

 *\<Purpose is a vital component of survival - you have to have a reason to live, otherwise you’re just...existing.
 It thinks you probably know that.
 I KNOW you do.>*

 It was completely right, there.

-“It learned that one from you?”
+"It learned that one from you?"

 *\<Yes>*

-“...Well...Thank you.
+"...Well...Thank you.
 Again.
-You saved a lot of lives today.”
+You saved a lot of lives today."

 *\<Never enough.>*

 That actually put a smile on Adam’s face.
-“No,” he agreed.
-“Never.
-But better than nothing.”
+"No," he agreed.
+"Never.
+But better than nothing."

 *\<Give Ava a hug for me.
 You don’t have to tell her who it’s from.>*

-“...I’ll do that.”
+"...I’ll do that."

 *\<Thank you. ...I miss hugs.>*